AugeosAI/intrusion_detection_system/README.md

-# Application of machine learning to intrusion detection system by Augeos
+# Applying machine learning to intrusion detection system by Augeos